-Medically necessary services already provided by schools may be billed under the school-based Medicaid Program.
+Medically necessary services already provided by schools may be billed under Medicaid School Services Program..

 Enrollment by a school district for billing to Medicaid is not expected to result in any change in your child's program or services elsewhere.
 Districts are responsible for obtaining parent consent prior to initiating billing the Medicaid school-based program.
+Please see the Medicaid Annual Notification for futher information at: